livestreamx/pytest-markers-presence/README.rst

 The `--bdd-format` option will not run your tests and it's also sensible for errors in the pytest collection step.
 If you are using as part of you CI process the recommended way is to run it after the default test run.

+The `--all-skipped-fail` option is compatible is simple pytest run loop and could be used for enabling fail exitcode setting when all session tests were skipped.

 For example:

     script:
       - pytest

-      - pytest --staging --assert-steps --bdd-titles
+      - pytest --staging --bdd-titles --all-skipped-fail

+      - pytest --assert-steps

       - pytest --bdd-format

       - pytest --browse-url=https://my-jira.com/browse --links-keyword="My links"

-Example of 'pytest' run with provided options:
+Examples of 'pytest' run with provided options:

     $ pytest tests --staging --assert-steps --bdd-titles